15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 She is almost six.
 We have a game with animals instead of numbers.

-• The game teaches = If you have the numbers version of the game, it can help with numbers recognition and learning how many of something makes up a number.
+• The game teaches = If you have the numbers version of the game, it can help with number recognition and learning how many dots make up a number.
 For really small kids just matching animals together is good brain development.

 • Game length = 10 min